 When you write a review and wish to remain anonymous we will not publish your personal details on the website or pass them to the organisation you are reviewing, except in the exceptional circumstances described above.
 You should be aware your reviews may allow the provider to guess who you are even when you post anonymously.
 We do not allow the provider to reveal your identity in any response they submit for publication on this website.

 Screen names, nicknames and impersonation

 Names used on the CJH website are moderated.
 When selecting a name to be displayed on the website make sure you choose one that is not rude, offensive or aimed at impersonating another person.

 Naming businesses: please avoid naming businesses or commercial services in your review.
 Any reviews breaching this rule will not be published.

-Under-16s: if you’re under 16 ensure you have permission from a parent or guardian before posting on the NHS website.
+Under-16s: if you’re under 16 ensure you have permission from a parent or guardian before posting on the CJH website.

 Health advice, medical products and commercial activity